TOUR DESCRIPTIONS

 There are several great places to ski on groomed trails in Missoula and depending on your interest, we will ski anywhere from 2 to 6 miles on a mostly flat trail.

 All abilities are welcome.
-I have 2 pairs of new skis that you can borrow- men’s shoe size 10, and women’s shoe size 6.5.
+I have 2 pairs of new skis that you can borrow- men’s shoe size 9, and women’s shoe size 7.5/8.
 If you need a different size, skis can be rented in Missoula.

 Length: 2 hours (10:00 a.m. to noon)

-Hot cocoa will be provided
+Hot cocoa and homemade cookies will be provided!

-Please message me about current ski conditions-they literally change day to day!
+*This tour is available from January to late February.
+Please message me about current ski conditions-they can be unpredictable in the valley and change day to day.

-SKI TOURS
+SKI AND SNOWSHOE TOURS

 Cross Country Ski at Lolo Pass